capitalism-sudo/pla-multi-checker/README.md

 * [ldn_mitm](https://github.com/spacemeowx2/ldn_mitm)

 ## Usage
-Use [CaptureSight](https://github.com/zaksabeast/CaptureSight/)/CheckDen script to check your Den id
+* Use [CaptureSight](https://github.com/zaksabeast/CaptureSight/)/CheckDen script to check your Den id for the Den scripts
+* Scripts labeled "Check<name>.py" will display info on that type of encounter in the console
+* "GUIReader.py" Is the script you need to run if you want GUI reading of Wild/Legendary/Fusion Pokémon
+* The other scripts are for dumping info and can be mostly ignored for the average person

 ## Credits:
 * olliz0r for his great [sys-botbase](https://github.com/olliz0r/sys-botbase) which let open sockets on the Nintendo Switch